The Doc Art Mix Tape

 One such artist is Sam Green whose diverse body of work includes the Academy Award-nominated The Weather Underground, numerous shorts (The Rainbow Man/John 3:16, Pie Fight ’69, Lot 63/Grave C) and his evolving “live cinema” pieces (Utopia in Four Movements, The Love Song of R. Buckminster Fuller and The Measure of All Things).

 He’s joined by Tabitha Jackson, Director of the Sundance Institute Documentary Film Program and former commissioning editor / executive producer (The Story of Film, The Arbor, 20,000 Days on Earth and The Imposter) who has made the case that “the lingua franca of non-fiction filmmaking should be the language of cinema and not the language of grant applications.”

-Together they lead us through the ‘art of the real’ by way of a spontaneously created “doc art mix tape”…an impulsive exchange of clips, images and novel ideas; a personal journey through the cinematic moments that expand our sense of what documentary can be, culminating in a “live cinema” performance by Green with special guest musician.
+Together they lead us through the ‘art of the real’ by way of a spontaneously created “doc art mix tape”…an impulsive exchange of clips, images and novel ideas; a personal journey through the cinematic moments that expand our sense of what documentary can be, culminating in a “live cinema” performance by Green.

 LFLA Member reception to follow.

 Lost & Found at the Movies is generously supported by the Hollywood Foreign Press Association

 Frequently Asked Questions